-This statement applies to the Shearwater Group (referred to in this statement as ‘the Organisation’).
-The information included in the statement refers to the financial year 2019/20.
+This statement applies to Shearwater Group (referred to in this statement as ‘the Organisation’).
+The information included in the statement refers to the current financial year.

 2. Organisational structure

-The Shearwater Group’s aim is to acquire and develop information security, cyber and cyber security companies with a leading product, solution or service capability whose full potential can be unlocked through active management and capital investment.
+Shearwater Group’s aim is to acquire and develop information security, cyber and cyber security companies with a leading product, solution or service capability, whose full potential can be unlocked through active management and capital investment.

-SWG is comprised of Xcina Limited, Geolang Limited, Pentest Limited, Brookcourt Limited, and SecurEnvoy Limited.
+SWG is comprised of Xcina Consulting Limited, Geolang Limited, Pentest Limited, Brookcourt Solutions Limited, and SecurEnvoy Limited.

-The organization has offices in the United Kingdom, in London, Altringham, Redhill, Basingstoke and Cardiff.
+The Organisation has offices in the United Kingdom, in London, Altringham, Redhill, Basingstoke and Cardiff.
 It also operates in the USA and Germany.

 The labour supplied to the Organisation in pursuance of its operation is carried out in the UK, USA and Germany.